wazuh/wazuh-documentation/source/deploying-with-puppet/wazuh-puppet-module/index.rst

       └── stahnma-epel (v1.3.1)

 This module installs and configures Wazuh agent and manager.

 Install manager via Puppet
 --------------------------

-The manager is configured by installing the ``wazuh::server`` class, and optionally using:
+The manager is configured by installing the ``wazuh::manager`` class, and optionally using:

  - ``wazuh::command``: to define active response command (like ``firewall-drop.sh``).
  - ``wazuh::activeresponse``: to link rules to active response commands.